redhat-openstack/infrared/docs/source/plugins_guide.rst

             when: other.flag

-All the options provided by user goes to the plugin type namespace.
+By default, all the options provided by user goes to the plugin type namespace.
 Dashes in option names translated to the dots (``.``).
 So for ``--option1 bar`` infrared will create the ``other.option1: bar`` ansible variable.

+It's possible to assign a user defined ansible variable to an option by specifying ``ansible_variable`` in plugin.spec(refer to ``plugin.spec`` sample).

 Push changes to the remote repo
 ===============================